axtk/routescape/README.md

 The callback of the `useNavigationComplete()` hook is called after going through all routing middleware registered with the `useNavigationStart()` hook and after assigning the next route.

-The `useNavigationComplete()` callback is first called when the component gets mounted if the route is already in the navigation-complete state (which is normally the case).
+The `useNavigationComplete()` callback is first called when the component gets mounted if the route is already in the navigation-complete state.

 ```jsx
 import {useNavigationComplete} from 'routescape';